oliviervaillancourt/blog/_posts/2017-12-22-Freedome-discount-using-serverless.md

 ### Conclusion

-I've worked on this webtask because I wanted to experiement with threading together different service in a serverless environment.
+I've worked on this webtask because I wanted to experiment with threading together different services in a serverless environment.
 I know there are other options out there to do similar things.

 * I've tried <https://ifttt.com> and it seems like I was lagging a way to apply filtering on the incoming tweets
 * I know <https://zapier.com> can be used here but not sure about the pricing